 How much feed your horse will need will depend on a number of factors.
 Age, use and season all affect how much feed a horse may need to stay in healthy condition.
 Find out how much you should be feeding your horse.
 How much grain or concentrates will my horse need?

-Sometimes hays and grasses may come short when it comes to certain minerals.
-In fact there is one mineral that is depleted from the soil in most of North America, meaning that many horses (and humans) may not be getting enough.
+Sometimes hays and grass may come short when it comes to certain minerals.
+In fact, there is one mineral that is depleted from the soil in some parts of North America, meaning that many horses (and humans) may not be getting enough.
 Find out what minerals you might need to supplement.
-Does my horse need a vitamin supplement?
+Does my horse need a mineral supplement?

-Some of us that have horses who just don't gain weight easily, or bugs, heat or other stress can make them lose weight easily.
+Some of us that have horses that just don't gain weight easily.
+During the hot months, bugs, heat or other stress can make them lose weight easily.
 Here's how to feed your 'hard keep' for optimum health.
-What are the best feeds for helping a horse lose weight?
+What’s the best feed for putting weight on a horse?